Use open standards to build technology that is easier to expand and upgrade, and make sure it communicates with other technology.

-To meet point 4 of the Technology Code of Practice your plan or design must show you are using or have considered using open standards and data.
-You must make your technology project or programme as interoperable as possible.
+To meet point 4 of the Technology Code of Practice your plan or design must show you’ve considered using open standards and data.

 How open source differs to open standards